openstack/osprofiler/README.rst

-* **Setting up Collector.**
+* **Setting up the collector.**

-    Profiler doesn't include trace point collector.
-End user should provide method that sends messages to the collector.
-Let's take a look at trivial sample, where the collector is just a file:
+    The profiler doesn't include a trace point collector.
+The user/developer should instead provide a method that sends messages to a collector.
+Let's take a look at a trivial sample, where the collector is just a file:

     .. parsed-literal::